 One of the most prominent ways to do this is by using vague statements that are easy to agree with, even if they don’t have much to do with your actual point.
 For example, let’s go back to Senator B, who’s arguing against legalizing medical marijuana for patients.
 Instead of talking about the issue at hand directly, Senator B can say the following: “I just want what everybody wants: to do the right thing, and make life better for the American people.
 Following our moral compass takes courage in hard times, but only if we remain steadfast in our beliefs will we be able to prosper and grow strong together”.

 Senator B didn’t say anything that is directly related to the topic at hand.
-He didn’t discuss facts, and didn’t argue against anything his opponent said.
+He didn’t discuss facts, and didn’t argue directly against anything his opponent said.
 Instead, he made abstract statements that almost anyone would agree with, and adopted this vague agenda as his stance.
-Now, instead of arguing against a specific topic like legalization of medical marijuana, he’s arguing in favor of “doing the right thing” and “following our moral compass”, which is much easier for him to defend.
+Now, instead of arguing against a specific topic like the legalization of medical marijuana, he’s arguing in favor of “doing the right thing” and “following our moral compass”, which is much easier for him to defend.

 Summary and conclusions